 Previously, Ms. Thurman worked for the Conservative Campaign Headquarters Economic Competitiveness Policy Group in London, England.
 While there she examined UK policy related to education, transportation and pensions and developed policy recommendations.
 She is a recent graduate from George Mason University with a Master’s degree in International Commerce and Policy with an emphasis on international negotiations and development.
 She grew up in Renton, WA and received a Bachelor’s degree in International Relations and Political Science from Seattle University.

-Placement: Department of Trade and Industry
+Placement: Directorate of Trade and Industry

 Prior to his Fulbright-Clinton Fellowship, Mr. Warford has held several positions working on issues of trade, development, and regional cooperation.
 He was Manager of Strategy and Operations at the New Markets Lab, an innovative non-profit working to promote inclusive economic development in emerging markets by making legal and regulatory systems work for entrepreneurs of all sizes.
 At the New Markets Lab, he focused on issues surrounding the implementation of commercial law, policy and regulation, especially in relation to small and medium-sized enterprises and women.